 How will climate change impact our human consciousness?
 How are consciousness-raising movements like #MeToo bringing to light enculturated trauma that will move us toward individual and collective healing?
 How can a Sustainable Healthcare Model help us prepare and heal for climate change?

 Listen to neuroscientist, Stephanie Mines, PhD, share insights into the relationship between trauma, human consciousness, the wake up call of the #MeToo movement and climate change.
 Mines shares over 35 years of insights into human neurobiology and spirituality crossing worldviews and integrating our capacity for healing from shock and trauma.
 Mines believes the shock of climate change will move the now considered fringe science of healing ourselves to the center of our culture and consciousness in the coming years.
-Her insights, along with internationally renown speakers, will be featured at the upcoming Consciousness and Climate Change: Our Legacy to the Earth conference at Findhorn, Scotland in April 2019.

 The transcript for this interview is below.